Fatmike-GH/PELoader/README.md

 ### Example Project

-Example.exe is a test executable that utilizes both TLS data and a TLS callback.
+``Example.exe`` is a test executable that utilizes both TLS data and a TLS callback.
 It reads and modifies the TLS data across multiple threads and also updates it within the TLS callback itself.
 If you wish, you can remove the ``TlsCallbackProxy`` by excluding the ``TlsCallbackProxy.h``header and attempt to load the executable with the PE loader.
-Additionally, you may experiment by removing one or more of the TLS-related methods (``InitializeTlsIndex``, ``InitializeTlsData``, ``ExecuteTlsCallbacks``) to observe how the behavior of TlsTarget is affected.
+Additionally, you may experiment by removing one or more of the TLS-related methods (``InitializeTlsIndex``, ``InitializeTlsData``, ``ExecuteTlsCallbacks``) to observe how the behavior of ``Example.exe`` is affected.

 ## Limitations